 Whether you should have a no annual fee card depends on your spending habits and preferences.
 If you’ll earn enough in rewards to warrant the cost of an annual fee, it might be worth the investment.
 But if you know you won’t make too many purchases over the course of a year, your best bet would be to stick with the no annual fee card.

-• If you’re not in in the military, you can still ask your card’s issuer to waive or lower its annual fee.
+Call the retention line and ask your card’s issuer to waive or lower its annual fee.
 Long-time customers and high-spenders with great credit who always pay in full likely have the best chance.

 Since annual fees help pay for the benefits credit cards provide, issuers aren’t eager to waive them.
 But there’s no penalty for asking.
 And if you’re in the military, you should definitely take advantage of the waiver you’ve earned with your service.